MSalah73/TripleTriad/README.md

 ## Description

 Triple Triad is a dumbed down verison of a card game from the era of PlayStation 1.
 You can play and reminisce the good olden days of your childhood.

+Triple Triad is a two players game.
+Each player has 5 cards assigned randomly to play on a 3 by 3 board.
+A player can defeat an opponent's cards by placing a higher stats side card adjacent to the defending card.
+Players with the highest points wins the game.

+## How to play

+* The first turn is determined with a rock-paper-scissor game.
+* Each player has five cards.
+* The board size is a 3x3.
+* Each card has four stats (Top, Bottom, Right, and Left).
+* Player must place a card with higher side stats side against a defending card side.
+* Defeating an opponent's card will get reduces the opponent's score and increase yours.
+* Player must achieve a score of 6 and higher to win the game.
+* Equal score will result in a TIE.

 ### Languages and frameworks Used
 ```